-Is There a Deadline to Ask for a State Hearing?
+Is There a Deadline to Ask for a State Fair Hearing?

-Yes, you only have 120 days to ask for a State Hearing.
-The 120 days start either the
+Yes, you only have 120 days to ask for a State Fair Hearing.
+The 120 days start from the date of the mental health plan's written appeal decision notice .

-If you didn't receive a Notice of Adverse Benefit Determination, you may file for a State

-Hearing at any time.
+If you didn't receive a Notice of Adverse Benefit Determination, you may file for a State Fair Hearing at any time.

-Can I Continue Services While I'm Waiting for a State Hearing Decision?
+Can I Continue Services While I'm Waiting for a State Fair Hearing Decision?

-If you are currently receiving authorized services and you want to continue receiving the services while you wait for the State Hearing decision, you must ask for a State Hearing within 10 days from the date of receiving the Notice of Adverse Benefit Determination, or before the date your mental health plan says services will be stopped or reduced.
+If you are currently receiving authorized services and you want to continue receiving the services while you wait for the State Fair Hearing decision, you must ask for a State Fair Hearing within 10 days from the date of receiving the Notice of Adverse Benefit Determination, or before the date your mental health plan says services will be stopped or reduced.
+When you ask for a State Fair Hearing, you must say that you want to keep getting services during the State Fair Hearing process.

-Call your Mental Health Plan toll-free at the San Diego Access and Crisis Line (ACL) at (888)-724-7240 (TTY: 711) or visit online at https://www.sandiegocounty.gov/content/sdc/hhsa/programs/bhs/bhs\services.html.
+Call your Mental Health Plan toll-free at the San Diego Access and Crisis Line (ACL) at (888) 724-7240 (TTY: 711) or visit online at